WebKit/explainers/spatial-backdrop/README.md

 ```

 ## Requesting the Assets

+The processing model for the 3D model asset should be the same as for the assets used by the `<model>` tag.

 The resource described in the `environmentmap` attribute should be requested with an accepts header listing the types which are supported which should at least include the HDR “`image/vnd.radiance`” type.
 This header is to ensure environment maps can use future formats when improved image formats become available.